Sree Bhuvaneswary Temple, Valamchuzhy: Festivals

 Rudrapongala, held in the Malayalam calendar month of Kumbham on the Bharani days, constitutes the main offering to the deity.
 Many devotees from all over the country throng to this shrine during the Makarabharani festival.
 It is believed that if appindy is ceremoniously carried by the devotees, it will cure them from all forms of incurable diseases and sorrows.

-The Padayani, held in the Malayalam calendar month of Meenam, is celebrated with utmost devotion and fervor.
-Newborn babies are brought in cradles and placed in front of the goddess.
-This ritual is specific to this temple, and it attracts devotees from every corner of Kerala and beyond.
 The birthday of the Goddess is celebrated on the Bharani day, in the Malayalam calendar month of Makaram.
 The flag hoisting signalling the start of the festival is held on the Pururuttathy day of Makaram, and concludes with the Aaraattu on the tenth day.
 The most auspicious day is on the fifth day of the festival, which coincides with the birthday of the goddess Bhuvanaswary.
 This particular day is marked by a lot of celebrations and festivities.

+The Padayani, held in the Malayalam calendar month of Meenam, is celebrated with utmost devotion and fervor.
+Newborn babies are brought in cradles and placed in front of the goddess.
+This ritual is specific to this temple, and it attracts devotees from every corner of Kerala and beyond.